Like Sage, build a concrete and mobilizing Strategic Workforce Planning

 How to avoid bias in recruitment, career management, and compensation?

-In a process of implementing cognitive or augmented intelligence, it is already important to have a mass of historical data, to organize and process it well to avoid cognitive bias as much as possible.
+To avoid bias in recruitment in a process of implementing cognitive or augmented intelligence, it is already important to have a mass of historical data, to organize and process it well to avoid cognitive bias as much as possible.
 For a Human Resources Director, there are two areas where artificial intelligence can bring real added value.
 The first is talent management: it is about retaining talent and giving them fulfilling external opportunities.
 On the other hand, concerning the management of skills throughout the employee's life, for example, at IBM, we are setting up a virtual coach that allows people to learn with very interactive tools, but also to experiment and play with the technologies.

 You may also like